scg-unibe-ch/ese2016-team3/documentation/srs.md

 The following general information can be declared:

 - The *title* of the advertisement (text)
-- The *type* of the real estate (room or studio)
+- The *type* of the real estate (appartment, house, villa, loft, studio)
 - The *location* of the real estate (*street* and *zip code*)
 - The *move-in date*
 - The *move-out date* (optional)
-- The *price per month*
+- The *construction / renovation date*
+- The *price* (per month for renting or total price for buying)
 - The *size* of the real estate in square meters
+- The *number of rooms*

 The following *additional attributes* of the real estate can be specified in a yes/no manner:

-- animals are allowed
-- smoking inside is allowed
-- a garden belongs to the real estate
+- a *balcony* belongs to the real estate
-- a cellar or attic belongs to the real estate
+- a *garage* or *parking space* belongs to the real estate
-- cable TV is available
+- *elevator* available
-- WIFI is available
+- *dishwasher* available (only for rent)

-- the real estate is furnished
-- a balcony or patio belongs to the real estate
+The following attributes can be specified in 100 m steps up to 1 km:

+- distance to *public transport*
+- distance to *shopping possibilities*
-- a garage belongs to the real estate
+- distance to *schools*

+The following information can be specified with a number or with a selection of options:

+- *floor level*
+- number of *bath rooms*
+- type of *infrastructure* for TV/internet (satellite, fiber, cable etc.)

 Additionally a *textual description* of the real estate can be added to the ad.